 This feeling hits you like a ton of bricks, always at the worst times—like halfway through a presentation or right after you sign off in a “what just happened” kind of way.
 Luckily, there’s no reason to panic because the solution is simple: check the meeting minutes!

 Meetings are a critical component of the workplace and make up about 15% of an organization’s total time spent.
 That’s almost a full day’s work!

-Without reliable meeting minutes, teams may lose track of critical conversations for solving major problems plaguing the company.
+Without reliable software to track meeting minutes, teams may lose track of critical conversations for solving major problems plaguing the company.
 And by accurately capturing what happens in those meetings, you’re investing in the future health, functionality, and effectiveness of your team.

 Still, the big question remains: how do you write meeting minutes correctly?
 That’s where we come in! 💪🏼